reachtoakhtar/algorithmic_problems/README.md

 2.py
 You have an array containing positive and negative numbers (no zeros).
 How will you find the sub-array with the largest sum.

+3.py
+Check whether the given input contains a balanced set of parantheses.